Urban-Meteorology-Reading/SUEWS/docs/source/parameterisations-and-sub-models.rst

 .. note::

-   The temperature and humidity profiles are calculated from the forcing data down into the canopy.
+   All the diagnostic profiles (wind speed, temperature and humidity) are calculated from the forcing data down into the canopy.
    Therefore it is assumed that the forcing temperature and humidity are above the blending height.
-   The wind speed is calculated from the surface (assumed to be zero) upward and does not use the wind speed from the forcing data.